PointerToNextPole/my-learning-note/Nuxt备忘录.md

 ###### Title Template

-You can use the `titleTemplate` option to provide a dynamic template for customizing the title of your site. for example, by adding the name of your site to the title of every page.
+You can <font color=lightSeaGreen>use the `titleTemplate` option to provide a dynamic template for customizing the title of your site</font>. for example, by adding the name of your site to the title of every page.

 The `titleTemplate` can either be a string, where `%s` is replaced with the title, or a function.

-If you want to use a function (for full control), then this cannot be set in your `nuxt.config`, and it is recommended instead to set it within your `app.vue` file, where it will apply to all pages on your site:
+If you want to use a function (<font color=lightSeaGreen>for full control</font>), then <font color=lightSeaGreen>this cannot be set in your `nuxt.config`</font>, and <font color=red>it is recommended instead to set it within your `app.vue`</font> file, where it will apply to all pages on your site:

 ```vue
 <script setup lang="ts">